Angry French farmers with tractors are back on the streets of Paris for another protest

 Other protests are being staged across France as farmers seek to put pressure on the government to implement its promises.

-Government officials have held a series of meetings with farmers unions in recent weeks to discuss a new bill meant to defend France’s “agricultural sovereignty.”
-Will to be debated at parliament this spring.
+Government officials have held a series of meetings with farmers unions in recent weeks to discuss a new bill meant to defend France’s “agricultural sovereignty,” and which will be debated in parliament this spring.

-The government’s plan also includes hundreds of millions of euros in aid, tax breaks and a promise not to ban pesticides in France that are allowed elsewhere in Europe, which French farmers say puts them at an unfair disadvantage.
+The government’s plan also includes hundreds of millions of euros in aid, tax breaks and a promise not to ban pesticides in France that are allowed elsewhere in Europe.
+French farmers say such bans put them at an unfair disadvantage.

+Cyril Hoffman, a cereal producer in the Burgundy region and a member of the Rural Coordination, said farmers now want the government to “take action.”

+He said his union is advocating for exempting the farming industry from free trade agreements.

+“They can make free trade agreements but agriculture should not be part of them, so we can remain sovereign regarding our food,” Hoffman said.
+“Only in France do we let our farming disappear.”

-French President Emmanuel Macron is to visit the Paris Agricultural Fair, on Saturday where he is planning to have a “big debate” with farmers, supermarket CEOs and members of environmental groups, his office said.
+French President Emmanuel Macron planned to visit the Paris Agricultural Fair on Saturday, though his office appeared to have removed his agenda a previously scheduled “big debate” with farmers and members of environmental groups at the event.

+The president will meet with farmers’ unions before the fair’s opening, his office said late Friday.

+Yet France’s major farmer’s union, the FNSEA, said Friday its board decided not to participate in the debate because “conditions for a peaceful dialogue are not met.”
+The FNSEA staged another protest in Paris, near the site of the fair, on Friday afternoon.

 The Paris Agricultural Fair is one of the world’s largest farm fairs, drawing crowds every year.